VIDA-NYU/raster-join/README.md

 --avg: Computation of avg() aggregation function over the specified attribute.
 Optional argument.
 Count() is the default computation.

---gpuMem GPU memory usage in Megabytes.
+--gpuMem: GPU memory usage in Megabytes.
 Optional argument.
-The default is 2000 MB.
+The default is 2048 MB.

 --outputTime: Path to output file containing the performance results.
 Optional argument.